Shop Drawing Submittals in the Construction Management World

 What are the Submittals?

-The specificities in a form of the shop drawings, samples, material data and product data in the construction management process are broadly defined as the “submittals“.
+Specificities in the form of the shop drawings, samples, material data and product data in the construction management process are broadly defined as the “submittals“.
 Submittals prove to be the most crucial stage where the architects and engineers verify and approve the science behind the drawings and designs of the construction project.

 Submittal process allows project architects and consultants to eventually decide the color, pattern, and material type post the completion of the construction drawings.
 At this stage, architects and designers logically determine the material based on the quality and quantity specified in the architectural plans.